-- How is the academic performance of hearing impaired learners in regular schools? - What challenges are faced in educating deaf children in an inclusive setting? - What are the solutions to the problems facing teachers and administrators handling hearing impaired learners in inclusive school?
+- How is the academic performance of hearing impaired learners in regular schools? - What is the situation of inclusive schooling in Kenya? - What challenges are faced in educating deaf children in an inclusive setting? - What are the solutions to teachers and administrators when handling hearing impaired learners in inclusive school?